 DT 500 MAG: – Do you identify with a particular creative scene in Berlin?

-MARY: -No. Every creative scene that I’ve checked out – the literary scene, the new BDSM scene, studio art people, even English comedy – they all take themselves way too seriously.
+MARY: -No. Every creative scene that I’ve checked out – the literary scene, the avant-garde BDSM scene, studio art people, even English comedy – they all take themselves way too seriously.

 ” I’m a pretty serious person, so I need to make sure that I hang out with people who aren’t so heavy all the time. “